liquidvotingio/api/README.md

 Proof of concept for a liquid voting service that aims to be easily plugged into proposal-making platforms of different kinds.
 Learn more about the idea and motivation [on this blog post](https://medium.com/@oliver_azevedo_barnes/liquid-voting-as-a-service-c6e17b81ac1b).

-It consists of a Elixir/Phoenix GraphQL API implementing the most basic [liquid democracy](https://en.wikipedia.org/wiki/Liquid_democracy) concepts: participants, proposals, votes and delegations.
-There's a [browser extension in the works](https://github.com/oliverbarnes/liquid-voting-browser-ext) to interact with it from any open content that may need voting on.
+In this repo there's an Elixir/Phoenix GraphQL API implementing the most basic [liquid democracy](https://en.wikipedia.org/wiki/Liquid_democracy) concepts: participants, proposals, votes and delegations.

+A [browser extension](https://github.com/oliverbarnes/liquid-voting-browser-ext), on another repo, interacts with it from any content that could use voting on.
+It's completely open at this point, down the line there will be different gradations of voter verification available.

-There's [a dockerized version](https://hub.docker.com/r/oliverbarnes/liquid-voting-service) and manifests to get a rudimentary Kubernetes deployment going for it (a playground).
-I've been playing with the latter locally and on GKE.
+There's [a dockerized version](https://hub.docker.com/r/oliverbarnes/liquid-voting-service) of the API microservice, and manifests to get a rudimentary Kubernetes deployment going.
+I've been playing with one on Google Kubernetes Engine.
+The intention here, besides my wanting to learn and gain experience with k8s, is to make the service easily deployable within a microservices context.

 ## Concepts and modeling